 Plays: Up to 2 one-act plays, not to exceed 1500 words each

-Artwork: In the original medium, such as black ink or pencil drawing, computer graphics, b/w photographs, even if printed from color film.
+Artwork: In the original medium, such as black ink or charcoal drawing, computer graphics, b/w photographs, even if printed from color film.

 Music: Composition 16 or more measures in length.